temporalio/documentation/docs/tctl-next/index.md

 import TabItem from '@theme/TabItem';

 This documentation reflects the "next" version of Temporal's tctl command line tool.
-Currently it is known as [tctl v2.0.0-beta](https://github.com/temporalio/tctl#trying-out-new-tctl-v200-beta-with-updated-ux), but the name may change in the future.
+`tctl next` was formerly known as [tctl v2.0.0-beta](https://github.com/temporalio/tctl#trying-out-new-tctl-v200-beta-with-updated-ux).

 :::note

-If you are using `tctl` version 1.16.12 or older, you must update to at least version 1.16.3 before you can switch to `tctl` v2.0.0-beta.1.
+Update to version 1.17 or later before switching to `tctl next`.

 :::